Jaminima/DiscordUserAPI/README.md

 # Discord User API
-This Library is designed to allow for easy interaction with discord As if you were a real user account, instead of a bot
+This Library is designed to allow for easy interaction with discord</br>
+As if you were a real user account, instead of a bot

-This is acheived by replicating the methods used by a normal account For authentication and interaction
+This is acheived by replicating the methods used by a normal account</br>
+For authentication and interaction
 # Example
 This simple code will login, join a discord and send a message to every channel inside of the guild